aktakukac/Azure-Data-Lake-Project/README.md

 ## Business Requirements

 #### The business outcomes the solution was designed for are as follows:
-Analyze how much time is spent per ride
+* Analyze how much time is spent per ride
-Based on date and time factors such as day of week and time of day Based on which station is the starting and / or ending station Based on age of the rider at time of the ride
+* Based on date and time factors such as day of week and time of day
+* Based on which station is the starting and / or ending station
+* Based on age of the rider at time of the ride
-Based on whether the rider is a member or a casual rider Analyze how much money is spent
+* Based on whether the rider is a member or a casual rider
+* Analyze how much money is spent
-Per month, quarter, year
+* Per month, quarter, year
-Per member, based on the age of the rider at account start
+* Per member, based on the age of the rider at account start

 #### For extra credit:
-Analyze how much money is spent per member
+* Analyze how much money is spent per member
-Based on how many rides the rider averages per month Based on how many minutes the rider spends on a bike per month
+* Based on how many rides the rider averages per month
+* Based on how many minutes the rider spends on a bike per month

 ## Project Instructions
+Technical requirements in submission:

-These requirements were implemented by creating a Python notebook, or notebooks in the Azure Databricks workspace.
+* These requirements were implemented by creating a Python notebook, or notebooks in the Azure Databricks workspace.
-A PDF of the schema is submitted along with your Azure Databricks notebook files.
+* A PDF of the schema is submitted along with your Azure Databricks notebook files.

 # Project Solution